Mansions of the Moon: Synopsis

-Set in 6th century BCE India, "Mansions of the Moon" by Shyam Selvadurai tells the story of Yasodhara, the well-born and bright wife of Siddhartha Gautama, the man who became known as the Buddha.
+Set in sixth century BCE India, the novel tells the story of Yasodhara, the well-born and bright wife of Siddhartha Gautama, the man who became known as the Buddha.
 It follows Yasodhara's early life, the couple's courtship and marriage, and Siddhartha's decision to leave Yasodhara and their newborn son in pursuit of enlightenment.
 The story focuses on how Siddhartha's increasingly strong spiritual calling ultimately destroys their once harmonious and blissful partnership.
 It has strong feminist leanings, highlighting how limited the options were for women abandoned by their husbands during this time, interrogating the exclusion of women from early Buddhist practices, and highlighting the often historically forgotten labour women were forced to do in order to take care of their families while their husbands pursued knowledge and spiritual wisdom.

 Reviews

 Mansions of the Moon received largely positive reviews.
 The Globe and Mail listed it as one of the best books of the year, where Harley Rustad describes it as "an elegant tale about the weight of power, relationship and ambition – and the figures who shouldn't stay in the shadows of history".

-The "CBC" listed it as one of the best works of Canadian fiction of the year.
+The Canadian Broadcasting Corporation listed it as one of the best works of Canadian fiction of the year.

 For The Guardian, author Shehan Karunatilaka recommended the novel, describing it as "a tenderly and skilfully drawn portrait of Yaśodharā, wife of the Buddha".

 In the New York Times, Alida Becker recommended the novel as a piece of "New Historical Fiction to Read".

-A Quill and Quire review said the following: "Selvadurai has created a captivating look at Yasodhara...in these pages, we see her struggle, hear her fears, and understand her pain...a testament to Selvadurai's extraordinary empathy and storytelling".
+A Quill & Quire review said: "Selvadurai has created a captivating look at Yasodhara ... in these pages, we see her struggle, hear her fears, and understand her pain ... a testament to Selvadurai's extraordinary empathy and storytelling".

 In a Toronto Star article about Mansions of the Moon, Deborah Dundas wrote, "Selvadurai creates immersive, visceral worlds you can almost reach out and feel".